carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .language-python}

 Let's try to model life expectancy as a function of time for individual countries.
-To do this, review the process_life_expectancy_data() function found in regression_helper_functions.py.
+To do this, review the 'process_life_expectancy_data()' function found in regression_helper_functions.py.
 Review the FIXME tags found in the function and try to fix them.
 Afterwards, use this function to model life expectancy in the UK between the years 1950 and 1980.
 How much does the model predict life expectancy to increase or decrease per year?
 ~~~
 def process_life_expectancy_data(filename, country, train_data_range, test_data_range=None):
     """Model and plot life expectancy over time for a specific country.
 Model is fit to data spanning train_data_range, and tested on data spanning test_data_range"""